NannyScheduler/NannyScheduler-API-Justin/README.md

 # NannyScheduler-Backend-API

-😍 Lovingly designed by Anu's Build Week Team.
+API lovingly designed by mogwai.

-What's up so far:
+What's done so far:
-1. Database schema design
+1. Can fetch list of nannies using /api/nannies
-2. Seeded data
+2. Can make POST request to register users on /api/register
-3. Server set up.
+3. Can make PUT request to update available users on /api/update/:id

 What's next:
 1. Bcrypt Encryptiomn